The threats to our lands are intertwined, but so are the benefits of protecting them

 Ernest House, Jr. (Ute Mountain Ute) comes from an extremely long line of environmental stewards.
 In times of environmental disaster like Colorado’s wildfires of 2020, he sees opportunities to work together.
 “The threats to our lands are intertwined, but so are the benefits of protecting them,” he notes.

 Since 10,000 BCE, my ancestors, the Ute “Nuchu” people, have called Colorado home.
 Green before green was cool, we survived for generations because of our respect and care for the land.
 We sustained ourselves for thousands of years by knowing where the game, fish, and medicine were located and respecting their abundance.
 The first Ute reservation was established in Colorado in 1868, and by the 1900s, our reservation was reduced to a sliver remotely located in Southwestern Colorado.
-In a matter of 40 years, we lost our access to the natural resources that fed our existence.
+In a matter of forty years, we lost our access to the natural resources that fed our existence.
 Today, two federally recognized tribes in our state, the Southern Ute and the Ute Mountain Ute Tribes, are managing nearly one million acres of land, with the latter proudly managing a 125,000 acre Tribal Park near Mesa Verde, where we emphasize conservation and stewardship of Ancestral Puebloan culture sites.

 Currently, our society is losing our land almost as quickly.
 Despite our efforts and those of the conservation community, Colorado’s lands, waters, and wildlife are facing serious threats.
 According to The Center for American Progress, since 2001, we have collectively lost over 500,000 acres of natural lands to development caused, in part, by energy extraction and sprawling housing.
-Nationally, it’s even worse: the U.S. loses a football field’s worth of nature every 30 seconds, or about 1.5 million acres a year.
-Globally, it’s catastrophic: according to the World Wildlife Federation, the average population of mammals, birds, fish, amphibians, and reptiles has dropped 68% since 1970.
+Nationally, it’s even worse: the United States loses a football field’s worth of nature every thirty seconds, or about 1.5 million acres a year.
+Globally, it’s catastrophic: according to the World Wildlife Federation, the average population of mammals, birds, fish, amphibians, and reptiles has dropped 68 percent since 1970.
 This year, Colorado saw up close and personal what happens when nature is deprived of its ability to function naturally.
 Wildfires and extreme bouts of weather were regular reminders that something is wrong.

 As we all work together in conservation efforts, we need to ensure tribal engagement and consultation early and often.
 They should also require engaging communities historically ignored and excluded from the halls of power, including Indigenous voices.
 As a start, we should consider lands to be co-managed between tribes and the state or federal government, which allows traditional land uses to occur, and acknowledges ancestral homelands in establishing or updating place names.